The 10 greatest movies not to win the Best Picture Oscar

 9. Brokeback MountainView now on Amazon

-Crash isn’t the first Best Picture winner to have almost no one talking about it 15 years later, but there’s certainly a feeling that Paul Haggis’ film disappeared from the public consciousness quicker than most.
-In contrast, Brokeback Mountain was both monumental at the time and the sort of film people will go back and rewatch years later.
-With Ang Lee’s movie winning at the majority of big ceremonies, it was a case of the Academy going rogue and, in the view of many, making the wrong choice.
+Brokeback Mountain was both monumental at the time and the sort of film people will go back and rewatch years later.
+With Ang Lee’s movie winning at the majority of big ceremonies, it was a case of the Academy going rogue and, in the view of many, making the wrong choice when they gave the statue to the know little talked about Crash.

 10. Eighth GradeView now on Amazon